-Performance is often closely related to remuneration, whether through regular (weekly, fortnightly or monthly) performance incentives payments, profit sharing or other systems.
-Without discussing the specifics of each such system, it is important to note that pay schemes that are contingent upon performance require a comprehensive performance assessment system.
+Performance is often closely related to remuneration.
+It can affect regular (weekly, fortnightly or monthly) performance incentives payments, profit sharing, and other systems.
+Aside from system specifics, note that pay schemes that are contingent upon performance require a comprehensive performance assessment system.

 Linking annual pay reviews with performance appraisals may be unwise.
-An employer may run the risk of creating an expectation amongst its employees that good performance should and will equate to a pay increase at the time of the pay review.
+An employer may run the risk of creating an expectation amongst its employees that good performance will equate to a pay increase at the pay review.